cwynveen/rag-workshop/rag-app/README.md

     ollama serve > ~/ollama.log 2>&1 &
     ollama pull gemma3:4b
     ```
+2a.
+If you run into 500 Server Errors in the UI, Ollama setup is likely the culprit.
+I got stuck on this forever.
+To see if Ollama is set up so that your rap-app container can reach it you can run through these setps.
+You can set Ollama to always start on boot (or via systemctl start ollama), by adding environment overrides to its service unit

+    ```shell
+    sudo mkdir -p /etc/systemd/system/ollama.service.d

+    cat <<EOF | sudo tee /etc/systemd/system/ollama.service.d/override.conf
+    [Service]
+    # bind to all interfaces, allow any origin
+    Environment="OLLAMA_HOST=0.0.0.0:11434"
+    Environment="OLLAMA_ORIGINS=*"
+    EOF

+    # reload and restart
+    sudo systemctl daemon-reload
+    sudo systemctl restart ollama

+    # validate it's set up properly
+    ss -tln | grep 11434

+    # should look like this
+    LISTEN 0      4096               *:11434            *:*
+    ```

 3. Clone the repo with the source code needed for the workshop: